-Jagdalpur - Arts and Handicrafts
+Jagdalpur - Arts And Handicrafts

 Art and craft are a documentation of time, society and culture.
 The tribal and folk artists and craft persons give concrete expressions to their thoughts, ideas and imagination while engaged in their works.
 Their artistic imagination and sense of beauty is at work even while making objects and artifacts of daily use.

 Their tradition of ritualistic artistic offerings to propitiate their gods and goddesses has kept their art alive and vibrant down the centuries.
 Art, in fact, is part of their very existence.
 A peep into the world of tribal and folk art and craft of Jagdalpur is a fascinating journey back into time.
 The tribal artists and craft persons are keeping the rich tradition of their past alive.

 The metal craft of the region has a unique rustic charm.
-Excelling in iron sculptures, the craftsmen of the region experiment with each and every theme traditional or imaginary.
-The themes include local deities, armed tribal soldiers, horses, pigs, and different bird.
+Excelling in iron sculptures, the craftsmen of the region experiment with each and every theme, traditional or imaginary.
+The themes include local deities, armed tribal soldiers, horses, pigs, and different birds.
 The products consist mainly of decorative, worship and day-to-day living accessories.

-Jagdalpur – People and Culture
+Jagdalpur – People And Culture

-The people of Jagdalpur are gategorized into different tribes.
+The people of Jagdalpur are categorized into different tribes.
 Some of the tribes found here are Gonds, Murias, Halbas and Abhujmaria.
 Gonds are not only the largest tribal group in India but also are a majority of the tribal population of Jagdalpur.
 They are mainly a nomadic tribe and also called as Koytoria.

 The Muria are a sub-group of the Gond tribe.
 The Muria, unlike the typically nomadic Gond, live in permanent villages.
-They survive mainly by farming, hunting, and eating fruits of the forest.
-The Muria are generally very poor and live in bamboo, mud, and thatched roof houses.
+They survive mainly by farming, hunting and eating fruits of the forest.
+The Muria are generally very poor and live in bamboo, mud and thatched roof houses.

 The Abhujmaria are tribes found in the geographically inaccessible areas of Abujhmar Mountains and Kutrumar Hills in the Jagdalpur district.

-How to reach Jagdalpur
+How To Reach Jagdalpur